New Jersey Route 4: Route description

-Route 4 starts in Paterson, Passaic County at the intersection of Broadway and East 43rd Street at an interchange with Route 20 (McLean Boulevard), heading east on Broadway, a four-lane, divided highway with a Jersey barrier.
+Route 4 starts in Paterson, Passaic County, at the intersection of Broadway and East 43rd Street at an interchange with Route 20 (McLean Boulevard), heading east on Broadway, a four-lane arterial road with a Jersey barrier.
 The route passes over Route 20 and continues east, crossing the Passaic River into Elmwood Park, Bergen County and passing over County Route 507 (CR 507).
 Route 4 features a right-in/right-out in the eastbound direction that provides access to CR 507.
-The route continues east on Broadway as a divided highway with a concrete then a grassy median, with businesses lining both sides of the roadway.
+The route continues east on Broadway as a boulevard with a concrete then a grassy median, with businesses lining both sides of the roadway.
 At the intersection with Cyril Avenue, Route 4 runs along the border of Elmwood Park to the south and Fair Lawn to the north before entirely entering Fair Lawn, where the route passes under NJ Transit’s Bergen County Line near Broadway station.
-It intersects CR 67 (Midland Avenue) and continues east as a divided highway with a Jersey barrier through commercial areas of Fair Lawn.
+It intersects CR 67 (Midland Avenue) and continues east as an arterial road with a Jersey barrier through commercial areas of Fair Lawn.